Could Nikola Tesla Have Given The World “Free” Energy? – The Conspiracy Discussed

 If there is in any truth at all to the accusation of the suppression of “free energy”, it is surely one of the greatest conspiracies of all time.
 The man generally at the middle of this conspiracy is Nikola Tesla.

-By contrast to some of his more extravagant behaviours he was a stickler for tidy dress.
+By contrast to some of his more extravagant behaviors, he was a stickler for a tidy dress.
 He would even send his assistants home to change if they were in any way, what he considered, unkempt.
-He firmly believed if a person looked dishevelled, others would not take them seriously, regardless of the brilliance of their mind.
+He firmly believed if a person looked disheveled, others would not take them seriously, regardless of the brilliance of their mind.

 Born During Lightning?

 Although how true the account is might be debatable, legend states that Nikola Tesla came into the world during a magnificent lighting storm.
 What’s more, his birth happened on the stroke of midnight, as lightning split the skies over what we know today as Croatia on 10th July 1856.

 Tesla’s depth of intelligence and resourcefulness was apparent early in his childhood.
 He would design and make toys right out of his head.
 He was able to construct complex (for his age) mechanisms that would allow for movement.
 His main focus and obsession, however, was with power, and in particular, electricity.